2000

 –Batman Annual #12 Part 1

-Mike Baron is one of the best comic book writers out there.
+Mike Baron is one of the best comic book writers of the late 20th century.
 If you’ve ever read Nexus, you understand why.
-However, in the first part of this Annual, Baron scripts a pretty pathetic tale.
-Bruce is invited to upstate New York to attend a “Murder Mystery Weekend” at haunted Slade Mansion, which was designed by Satanists, and therefore, looks like a giant Jack Kirby Machine, complete with impossible squinches and spandrels.
-Naturally, the host of this titillating affair gets murdered for real.
-Batman takes the case, soon meeting a 75-year-old metahuman weirdo living in a cave that helps the Caped Crusader solve the crime.
-Batman also exorcises a demon that has been possessing the house by causing the entire residence to slide off a ravine.
-Oh, and the explanation for Batman appearing randomly in upstate New York, while at the same time Bruce Wayne mysteriously disappears?
+However, in the first part of Batman Annual #12, Baron scripts a pretty pathetic tale, one modeled after a milquetoast Golden Age tale.
+Onto a synopsis.
+Bruce is invited to Upstate New York to attend a “Murder Mystery Weekend” at haunted Slade Mansion, which was designed by Satanists and, therefore, looks like a giant Jack Kirby Machine, complete with impossible squinches and spandrels.
+Bruce learns all about the history of the supposedly-haunted mansion, including its ties to occultism and murder.
+Bruce takes Ruby Smith as his date to the event.
+Naturally, the host of this titillating affair, Monica Slade, gets murdered for real.
+Batman takes the case, soon meeting musclebound seventy-five-year-old metahuman Hamish Stewart in a nearby cave.
+After more deaths, Stewart helps the Caped Crusader solve the crime.
+Eventually, the entire residence to slides off a ravine to its destruction, which also exorcises a demon that had been haunting the site.
+Oh, and the explanation for Batman appearing randomly in upstate New York while Bruce Wayne mysteriously disappears at the same time?
 Well, there isn’t one really.
 Bruce shows up later and says Batman escorted him down the treacherous mountain path in exchange for a large donation to charity.

 –REFERENCE: In Batman #440.
 The relationship between Batman and Robin continues to deteriorate.
 After completing an unspecified case with the Boy Wonder, an angry Batman is unable to mask his frustration before news photographers in front of the police station.